A Page of Worlds — A Poster Archive

 2020 brought many people's deepest fears into reality.

-There was unemployment, bankruptcies, mental collapse, illness, death, and—for many ordinary people still living—the endless dullness of domestic everyday life.
+Unemployment, bankruptcies, mental collapse, illness, death, and—for many ordinary people still living—the endless dullness of domestic everyday life.

 The Russian term for this habitual, tedious everyday life is byt, a word usually translated into English as "everyday life" or "mode of life," but once declared by Roman Jakobson "culturally untranslatable" into Western languages.